 As for the maximum spurious emissions level, it’s unclear if Table 5.1 in Annex 5 of ERC 74-01 applies to SSRs in a global standard, such as the ICAO SARPs.
 The second sentence in the introductory paragraph of Annex 5 states, ”The radar systems used in these various services use extremely high peak e.i.r.p.s. to perform their mission and consequently require specific limits for spurious domain emissions in order to ensure compatibility with other services in adjacent bands.”
 SSRs do not require “extremely high peak e.i.r.p.s.” as the SSR only need enough power to interrogate an aircraft’s transponder on 1030 MHz, which responds with its own transmission on 1090 MHz, as compared to a primary radar that needs comparatively much higher peak power to reflect energy off the skin of an aircraft to receive the same frequency and waveform.
 Further, the bands adjacent to the SSR frequencies are also standardized by ICAO and thus take into account the emission limits defined in the ICAO SARPs.

 The ITU-R RRs defer standardization of civil aviation system standards to ICAO SARPs.
 SSR and associated transponders operate both in the Aeronautical Mobile (Route) Service (ITU-R RR 5.327A) and the Aeronautical Radionavigation Service (5.328).
-ITU-R 5.327A limits the use to systems that operate in accordance with recognized international aeronautical standards and that such use be in accordance with Resolution 417 (Rev. WRC-15), which recognizing a) states that ICAO Annex 10 contains SARPs for aeronautical radionavigation and radiocommunication systems used by international civil aviation.
+ITU-R 5.327A limits the use to systems that operate in accordance with recognized international aeronautical standards and that such use be in accordance with Resolution 417 (Rev. WRC-15), which in recognizing a) states that ICAO Annex 10 contains SARPs for aeronautical radionavigation and radiocommunication systems used by international civil aviation.

 Should changes to the SARPs be proposed, it’s important to note that existing equipment cannot be retroactively modified.
 SARPs updates are a lengthy process due to the stringent safety issues involved, typically 5 years or more.
 It’s not clear that the SARPs are actually inconsistent with the ITU-R RRs and there haven’t been concerns with interference to the adjacent-band systems, which are also standardized by ICAO.
 ICAO advises ETSI to use the SARPs for SSR standards, as this is what’s required by the ITU-R RRs.